 Surface cooling systems use blankets or pads wrapped around the patient that circulate cold air or fluid.
 These devices are less labor-intensive and easier to use, with most being equipped with auto feedback mechanisms that alter the water or air temperature to maintain the set target temperature.
 Disadvantages include the rare risk of skin burns and irritation (mottling and redness), as well as the risk of overshooting the target temperature in the induction phase.

 Core Cooling Systems

 Targeted temperature management is associated with multiple physiologic changes, some of which may give rise to complications during treatment.
-The personnel involved in the care of patients undergoing therapeutic hypothermia be aware of and anticipate these potential complications, as taking preventative measures as well as early recognition and treatment of complications can improve the overall survival.
+The personnel involved in the care of patients undergoing therapeutic hypothermia must be aware of and anticipate these potential complications, as taking preventative measures and early recognition and treatment of complications can improve the overall survival.

 Cold-induced diuresis is a significant concern in hypothermic patients.
 It is a diuretic response caused by a combination of increased venous return secondary to vasoconstriction, increased Atrial natriuretic peptide (ANP), decreased Antidiuretic hormone (ADH), and tubular dysfunction.
 Left untreated, this may cause hypovolemia, electrolyte disturbances, and hemoconcentration.